SaleFlex/SaleFlex.PyPOS/README.md

 </tr>
 </table>

-### Donation and Support
+## 💝 Support & Donations

-If you like the project and want to support it or if you want to contribute to the development of new modules, you can donate to the following crypto addresses.
+If you find SaleFlex.PyPOS valuable and want to support its development, you can contribute through cryptocurrency donations:

-- USDT: 0xa5a87a939bfcd492f056c26e4febe102ea599b5b
+- **USDT**: `0xa5a87a939bfcd492f056c26e4febe102ea599b5b`
-- BUSD: 0xa5a87a939bfcd492f056c26e4febe102ea599b5b
+- **BUSD**: `0xa5a87a939bfcd492f056c26e4febe102ea599b5b`
-- BTC: 184FDZ1qV2KFzEaNqMefw8UssG8Z57FA6F
+- **BTC**: `184FDZ1qV2KFzEaNqMefw8UssG8Z57FA6F`
-- ETH: 0xa5a87a939bfcd492f056c26e4febe102ea599b5b
+- **ETH**: `0xa5a87a939bfcd492f056c26e4febe102ea599b5b`
-- SOL: Gt3bDczPcJvfBeg9TTBrBJGSHLJVkvnSSTov8W3QMpQf
+- **SOL**: `Gt3bDczPcJvfBeg9TTBrBJGSHLJVkvnSSTov8W3QMpQf`

+Your support helps us continue developing new features and maintaining this open-source project.

+---

+**For more information about the SaleFlex ecosystem, visit [SaleFlex.GATE](https://github.com/SaleFlex/SaleFlex.GATE) for centralized management capabilities.**